wangziqi2013/wangziqi2013.github.io/_posts/2018-06-11-A-fully-associative-tagless-dram-cache.markdown

 A background hardware process then flushes the cache entry back to main memory if the entry is dirty.
 Freed cache blocks are chained together using a free list, the head of which is also part of the global information.
 By maintaining at least &alpha; free blocks, page walks will never be blocked because of the thoughput limit on write backs.
+The background write back process uses the GIPT to locate the PTE as well as the physical address of the cache block.
+On a write back, the PTE is updated such that the cache address is replaced by the physical address.
+The VC bit is cleared to indicate that there is no cached copy in L4.